Alain-L/qwash/README.md

 ### Bloat Reduction Algorithm

-The debloat algorithm uses an **UPDATE-based compaction** approach via a temporary stored procedure:
+The debloat algorithm is inspired by [pgcompacttable](https://github.com/dataegret/pgcompacttable) but uses an **UPDATE-based compaction** approach via a temporary stored procedure:

 1. Create a procedure that updates rows from the last N pages (`UPDATE SET col = col`)
 2. PostgreSQL rewrites these tuples, placing them in earlier free space (HOT updates are bypassed)